Maxlego08/test/configurations/inventories.md

 ## Informations

+## Overview

 The plugin includes an `inventories` folder that will contain all your inventories.
-Each inventory is represented by a separate file.
-You can create as many inventories as you want, as well as subfolders to organize them.
+Each inventory is represented by a separate file, allowing you to create as many inventories as needed, and you can organize them into subfolders.

-In the default configuration, you have the following:
+In the default configuration, you have the following structure:

 ```
 |- inventories